Stiffstream/restinio-long-output-sample/README.md

 1. Install Ruby, RubyGems and Rake (usually RubyGems is installed with Ruby but sometimes you have to install it separatelly).
 2. Install MxxRu: `gem install Mxx_ru`
-3. Do hg clone: `hg clone https://bitbucket.org/sobjectizerteam/restinio-long-output-sample`
+3. Do git clone: `git clone https://github.com/stiffstream/restinio-long-output-sample`
 4. Go into appropriate folder: `cd restinio-long-output-sample`
 5. Run command `mxxruexternals`
 6. Wait while all dependencies will be downloaded.